Avergrove/avergroves-learning-notes/docs/tetris/faq.md

 - This section is dedicated to answering questions you ask yourself.
 It's mostly a miscellaneous, commonly asked topic.

 - How do I counter enemy openers?
-    - Use your own opener

-- The enemy opener is too fast!
-    - If you can't go fast, then try going slow.
-Build flat for equal garbage access change, and defend.
-One TSD / Quad is usually enough.
-    - Or at least save use your slowness to defend using things like TKI... unless your opponent is intentionally slowing down too.
+    - If your opponent is using a kill opener, your first thought may be to downstack immediately... this isn't always a good idea.
+        - If you try to downstack immediately, you may fail to do so and simply tank more garbage and inevitably die, especially if you get a column 2 / 9 garbage!
+        - Instead, try to defend a few attacks with your own opener, and look for the perfect opportunity to combo downstack into your garbage!

 - I'm always put on cheese duty, I can't attack like this!
 What was the point of practicing 6-3?!
     - If you want to stay in good position, you NEED to defend.
 It's crucial, seriously.
 Defend properly while pressuring.
+    - Cheese attacks are inherently ineffecient.
+So you will be in good position if you defend against them.
+        - If they stop sending, they have to start the combo over.
+        - If they keep sending, they are cancelling inefficiently.
+    - If your opponent is not using a C4W setup, you probably don't need to stress about the amount of cheese you receive.
+You *should* stress about the possible combo quad from it, though.

 - I can't sprint faster
     It's likely one of the following issues: